 Spoiler: you can.
-When you have to familiarize yourself with a new company, the temptation in the beginning will be to adjust your personality or to pretend to be someone else, just to belong.
+When you have to familiarize yourself with a new company, you will be tempted to adjust your personality or to pretend to be someone else, just to belong.
 Of course you have to stay professional, but don't present yourself differently.
-Firstly, you are simply recruited because you turn out to be a good match with the company and not some other alter ego that you think will work better with colleagues.
+Remember that you got the job because you will be a good match with the company and not some other alter ego that you think will work better with colleagues.
 In addition, people will trust and believe you faster if you come across as sincere, which in turn creates stronger and honest relationships.

 A corporate culture is composed of all kinds of personalities and you undoubtedly contribute to that in your own unique way.
 You are who you are and ultimately you are part of the team.

-Even if you didn't really like your previous job, you will take off the pink glasses during the first few weeks of your new job and feel a bit of nostalgia.
+Even if you didn't really like your previous job, you will take off your rose-coloured glasses during the first few weeks of your new job and feel a bit of nostalgia.
 The old and familiar will suddenly seem very attractive and you might even think of returning.